chef/chef-web-docs/snapshots/release_chef_11-0/source/custom_resources.rst

    * - `postfix <https://github.com/chef-cookbooks/postfix>`_
      - Use to install and configure postfix for client or outbound relayhost.
    * - `powershell <https://github.com/chef-cookbooks/powershell>`_
      - Use to run Windows PowerShell.
-See the :doc:`powershell_script resource <resource_powershell_script>` (built into the chef-client) for more information about improved ways to run Windows PowerShell when using Chef.
+See the powershell_script resource (built into the chef-client) for more information about improved ways to run Windows PowerShell when using Chef.
    * - `squid <https://github.com/chef-cookbooks/squid>`_
      - Use to configure squid as a caching proxy.
    * - `sudo <https://github.com/chef-cookbooks/sudo>`_